Neoclassical compound

-Neoclassical compounds are compound words composed from combining forms (which act as affixes or stems) derived from classical languages (classical Latin or ancient Greek) roots.
+Neoclassical compounds or classical compounds are compound words composed from combining forms (which act as affixes or stems) derived from the classical languages, Latin and Ancient Greek.
 Neo-Latin comprises many such words and is a substantial component of the technical and scientific lexicon of English and other languages, via international scientific vocabulary (ISV).
-For example, Greek bio- combines with -graphy to form biography ("life" + "writing/recording").
+For example, photography was coined in the 1830s from Greek photo- 'light' combined with -graphy 'writing'.

 Source of international technical vocabulary

 Neoclassical compounds represent a significant source of Neo-Latin vocabulary.
-Moreover, since these words are composed from classical languages whose prestige is or was respected throughout the Western European culture, these words typically appear in many different languages.
-Their widespread use makes technical writing generally accessible to readers who may only have a smattering of the language in which it appears.
+Since these words are composed from classical languages which are prestigious across Western European culture, they are often shared by many languages.
+This makes technical writing more accessible to readers who may only have a basic understanding of the language it is written in.

-Not all European languages have been equally receptive to neoclassical technical compounds.
-German and Russian, for instance, have historically attempted to create their own technical vocabularies from native elements.
+Not all European languages are equally receptive to neoclassical compounds.
+German and Russian, for instance, often create their own technical vocabularies from native elements.
 Usually, these creations are German and Russian calques on the international vocabulary, such as Wasserstoff and "водород" (vodoród) for hydrogen.
 Like any exercise in language prescription, this endeavour has been only partially successful, so while official German may still speak of a Fernsprecher, public telephones will be labelled with the internationally recognized Telefon.

 Formation, spelling, and pronunciation

 These words are compounds formed from Latin and Ancient Greek root words.
-Ancient Greek words are almost invariably romanized (see transliteration of Ancient Greek into English).
-In English:
+Ancient Greek words are almost invariably romanized (see transliteration of Ancient Greek into English):